wipeey/Role-System/README.md

 This enhances exchanges and helps developping a real economy between players.
 It's also a good way to prevent farming and highlight the need of cooperation.

 I was looking for such a plugin for almost two years...
 I couldn't find one, so I figured I would code it myself.
-80% of what the plugin does if configurable in the config file.
+80% of what the plugin does is configurable in the config file.

 ---